zalf-rdm/zalf-rdm.github.io/src/appendix/code_lists.md

 <br>

-The Guidelines for Soil Assessment (Bundesministerium der Finanzen 1996) includes code lists for several soil parameters (Table 13).
-Symbols and class definitions of these code lists deviate conspicuously from other national standards (KA5 or DIN 4220) with the exception of the code lists for horizon symbols, which is taken from the German Soil Survey Guideline, 4th edition (KA4).
+The Guidelines for Soil Assessment [[2]](https://www.hlnug.de/fileadmin/dokumente/boden/Gefaehrdung/NAG/Arbeitsanleitung_neues_Feldschaetzungsbuch_mit_Abkuerzungsverzeichnis.pdf) includes code lists for several soil parameters (Table 13).
+Symbols and class definitions of these code lists deviate conspicuously from other national standards (KA5 [[1]](https://www.schweizerbart.de/publications/detail/isbn/9783510959204/Bodenkundliche_Kartieranleitung_5_Aufl) or DIN 4220) with the exception of the code lists for horizon symbols, which is taken from the German Soil Survey Guideline, 4th edition (KA4).

 <br>